rajendra627/k8s-bootcamp/scheduling/README.md

 kubectl get nodes -o go-template-file="./taints.tmpl"
 ```

 Tolerations are added to the pod.spec.tolerations section of the manifest.
-It is an array of objects so you an add mutiple tolerations.
+It is an array of objects so you can add mutiple tolerations.
 Here is an example of a toleration that tolerates the taint above.

 ```sh
 #this says tolerate taints where the value for the